willwh/hook.io/ReadMe.md

  - `hook` `inputs` **MAY** be re-broadcasted to all immediate `outputs` ( children )
  - a `hook` can auto-detect if it should be an `input` or an `output` on startup
  - a `hook` can auto-detect which port it should listen on or connect to

+**TODO**

+  - Create .start() method with auto role detection
+  - Add ability to dynamically increment and assign ports for servers
+  - Think about sibling event namespacing
+    -  is allowing for the emitting and listening of the same event name on `inputs` a good idea?
+  - Create better demos
+  - Release more hooks
+  - Create Flow Chart explaining architecture
+  - Add a config.json per hook using nconf
+  - Add ability to pass in argv data
+  - Create better system for automatically loading inputs via forever
+  - Refactor [kohai](http://github.com/nodejitsu/kohai) bot to use hook.io

 # Available Hooks ( more coming soon )